Ordered Patch Theory

 Corollary T-14b.
 OPT is positioned on neither horn of the Doerig et al. dilemma:

 OPT therefore evades the dilemma by granting that input-output behaviour underdetermines conscious status — this is not a bug, because OPT’s criterion is explicitly an internal-architectural one, not a behavioural one.
+What OPT adds beyond IIT is that the architectural test is performed against a specified implementation tuple, not against an abstract causal-structure invariant.

 4.3 Corollary T-14c: The IIT-OPT Distinction Sharpens